Developer Notes #

 - Font size adjustments

-Settings are defined in site/layouts/partials/docs/inject/menu-before.html
+Settings are defined in site/layouts/partials/docs/inject/menu-before.html.

 Offline Support #

-) to allow the site to be ‘installed’
+The site uses a service worker (site/assets/sw.js) to allow the site to be ‘installed’

 as a PWA, enabling offline access.